scene in rovaniemi winter

 If you’re traveling with kids, there are also family-friendly options that do not involve self-driving your husky sled.

 Instead, this tour has you and your family being carried by your team of huskies on a short sleigh ride, led by an experienced musher.
+This tour also includes ample time for husky meet-and-greets, and the ride is followed up with some snacks and hot beverages.

-Enjoy a snowmobile safari through the Lappish wilderness.
+Enjoy a snowmobile safari through the forests.

 trees covered in snow with several snowmobiles lined up ready to be ridden in rovaniemi in winter